Cannabis Safety

 Impaired Driving

-A driver may not operate a motor vehicle under the influence of cannabis.
-Cannabis affects everyone differently.
-This makes it difficult to estimate the effects or to predict when the effects will wear off.
-Driving under the influence of cannabis can slow motor coordination and other skills needed to drive safely.
+It is illegal for anyone to operate a motor vehicle under the influence of cannabis, including medical cannabis.
+Cannabis affects everyone differently, and if you feel different, you drive different.
+Evidence shows that driving under the influence of cannabis can slow motor coordination and other skills needed to drive safely.
 If you drive under the influence of cannabis, you risk hurting yourself or others.

-Vehicle and Traffic Law § 1227 (1) also prohibits the burning of cannabis by anyone in a vehicle.
-Any driver or passenger engaged in a violation of the open container law will be charged with a traffic infraction.
+The law also prohibits the burning of cannabis by anyone in a vehicle, including the driver and passengers and whether parked or moving .
+Any driver or passenger consuming cannabis in a motor vehicle is at risk for being charged with a traffic infraction.

 • While it is legal for adults 21 or older to possess cannabis in a vehicle, cannabis should always be securely stored and in a closed container.

-• Drivers and passengers may possess up to only three (3) ounces of cannabis -- and up to twenty-four (24) grams of concentrated cannabis.
+• Adults 21 or older may possess up to only three (3) ounces of cannabis -- and up to twenty-four (24) grams of concentrated cannabis.
 These are the Adult-Use quantity limits set by the state.

 • It is illegal for anyone in a vehicle to have open containers of cannabis.
 Like alcohol, no open containers or packaging is permitted for drivers or passengers while in a vehicle.